 Just by doing those two changes, the company was able to:

 You just saw the marketing team becoming superheroes!

 In terms of improvement, it is.

-There are many options to explore, starting from better research and strategy to extensive AB testing to purchasing detailed account lists for Account Based Marketing.
+There are many options to explore, starting from deeper buyer research and strategy to extensive AB testing to purchasing detailed account lists for Account-Based Marketing.